How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Star Brite Inflatable Boat Cleaner

-- Works on all materials
+- Works on all PVC and drop-stitch materials

-- Biodegradable
+- Biodegradable formula

-- Removes tough stains
+- Removes tough stains and salt residue

-- Won't harm seams
+- Won't harm seams or valve gaskets

 Best UV Protectant:

-- Originally for aircraft
+- Originally developed for aircraft

-- Lasts 3-5 weeks
+- Protection lasts 3-5 weeks

 - No greasy residue